-the written traces of its teaching, even though these traces are often our only way to know not only about the teaching but also about the production.
+Let us then approach the question from a different angle.
+If the notion of "algorithms" is to tell us something of interest about a mathematical culture, we should rather ask about its production of mathematical knowledge than about the written traces of its teaching, even though these traces are often our only way to know not only about the teaching but also about the production.
 Indeed, if a particular mathematical culture is to be characterized distinctively as "algorithmic", it is not because those who are trained in using its knowledge do so following rules or algorithms in any sense; everybody who uses mathematics does so somehow.
 What is decisive is whether or not the production of rules or algorithms is regarded as a central activity for those whom we would count as "mathematicians" (that is, producers of mathematical knowledge).
-This production can never be blind nor by mere trial-and-error except in the simplest cases (which, eo ipso, we would hardly characterize as "mathematics").8 In this respect it is probably justified to speak of much of Chinese and Sanskrit mathematics as "algorithmic" - cf. also [Duan & Nikolantonakis 2010: 171].
+This production can never be blind nor by mere trial-and-error except in the simplest cases (which, eo ipso, we would hardly characterize as "mathematics").
+In this respect it is probably justified to speak of much